10 Things You May Not Know About the SGU School of Veterinary Medicine

 If you’re interested in the School of Veterinary Medicine at St. George’s University (SGU), you’ve probably already done some preliminary research.
 Even still, there are some significant highlights you might not have uncovered on your own.

-Read on to hear some facts about the SGU School of Veterinary Medicine that might surprise you.
+10 Facts about the SGU School of Veterinary Medicine

-1. SGU offers substantially more hands-on animal experience than most vet schools
+1. SGU offers plenty of opportunities for getting hands-on animal experience

 Most doctor of veterinary medicine (DVM) students enter the field because they want to work with animals, so it’s important to have plenty of exposure.
-Jeffrey Bates, Director of Student Enrollment at SGU, says their students actually enjoy more hands-on experience than their peers at other veterinary schools, and they get to experience it earlier.
+Jeffrey Bates, Director of Admissions, says their students enjoy the hands-on experience.

 “We bring our students to our farms during their first year,” Bates explains.
 “Normally, students in US veterinary schools don’t get to actually touch an animal until their third year.”